-In December 2021, Rockwell Land entered into a Joint Venture Agreement (JVA) with International Pharmaceuticals, Inc. (IPI) to jointly develop parcels of land in Cebu into residential condominiums and commercial, retail and office components (the Project) through PLI (JV Co.), and with the view of jointly preserving and continuing IPI's long-standing legacy in the market and Rockwell Land's brand of creating communities of unparalleled quality.
-Under the terms of the JVA, each of Rockwell and IPI shall at all times hold 50% of the total subscribed shares, except in certain circumstances provided for in the JVA.
-Pursuant to the JVA, Rockwell Land shall subscribe to 3,148,410,000 common and redeemable preferred shares out of the unissued authorized shares of PLI in the following manner:
+In December 2021, the Parent Company entered into a Joint Venture Agreement (JVA) with International Pharmaceuticals, Inc. (IPI) to jointly develop parcels of land in Cebu into residential condominiums and commercial, retail and office components (the Project) through Rockwell IPI Development Corporation (RIDC), formerly 8 Promoveo Land, Inc., and with the view of jointly preserving and continuing IPI's long-standing legacy in the market and the Parent Company's brand of creating communities of unparalleled quality.
+Under the terms of the JVA, each of the Parent Company and IPI shall at all times hold 50% of the total subscribed shares, except in certain circumstances provided for in the JVA.
+Pursuant to the JVA, The Parent Company shall subscribe to 3,148,410,000 common and redeemable preferred shares out of the unissued authorized shares of PLI in the following manner:

 - a.
-First Subscription: On the execution date of the JVA Agreement, Rockwell Land shall execute a Subscription Agreement to subscribe to 1,019,205,000 common shares and 1,500,795,000 redeemable preferred shares Tier 1. - b.
-Second Subscription: Upon SEC approval of the increase in capital stock, Rockwell Land shall execute a second Subscription Agreement to subscribe to the additional 628,410,000 redeemable preferred shares Tier 1 to complete its subscription for the shares comprising its Tier 1 capital contribution.
+First Subscription: On the execution date of the JVA Agreement, the Parent Company shall execute a Subscription Agreement to subscribe to 1,019,205,000 common shares and 1,500,795,000 redeemable preferred shares Tier 1. - b.
+Second Subscription: Upon SEC approval of the increase in capital stock, the Parent Company shall execute a second Subscription Agreement to subscribe to the additional 628,410,000 redeemable preferred shares Tier 1 to complete its subscription for the shares comprising its Tier 1 capital contribution.

-In December 2021, Rockwell Land contributed \$\mathbb{P}630.0\$ million in cash to the JV Co. as partial payment for Rockwell Land's subscription.
+In December 2021, the Parent Company contributed ₱630.0 million in cash to the JV Co. as partial payment for its subscription.
 On the same period, PLI filed its application with the SEC for the increase in authorized capital stock.
-The corresponding shares of Rockwell Land's first subscription shall be issued out of the said increase in authorized capital stock.
+The corresponding shares of the Parent Company's first subscription shall be issued out of the said increase in authorized capital stock.
 Accordingly, the aforementioned partial subscription payment is treated as deposits for stock subscription as at December 31, 2021 presented as part of investments in joint ventures.
-As at April 1, 2022, the SEC approval is still pending.